Dean of Arts, McGill University

 Master of Arts, International Affairs (’86)

-Antonia Maioni began university as an undergraduate in political science at the French-language Université Laval.
+Antonia Maioni began university as an undergraduate student in political science at the French-language Université Laval.
 After Quebec City, Ottawa was a bit of a culture shock.

 “I was coming from a very different intellectual and linguistic place than most of the people at NPSIA,” she recalls.
 “But it was an incredibly rich community of students from different cultures, skill sets and aspirations.
 It changed what I thought I knew about Canada.”